Urswick: History

 There has also been research to suggest that some of the fabric of the present St Mary & St Michael's Church (previously St Mary's) may date back to the sub-Roman period.
 The early medieval origins of the church were first highlighted in the early 20th century when fragments of two early Christian stone crosses were discovered built into the church fabric – one with a significant Anglo-Saxon runic inscription and sculptural representation of two figures.
 A specific historical context for this Anglo-Saxon inscription and depiction has been proposed, (see references), and an archaeological and historical context for an early medieval religious site, incorporating a post-Roman, pre-Norman church forming the focus for a significant large early Christian monastic estate.

 It has further been suggested that this early historic estate may be the birthplace of St Patrick: a theory which has been challenged chiefly by some Cumbrian prehistorians, industrial and commercial sector archaeologists and historic environment curators – again without full and proper reference to the historical and archaeological investigations; the first phase of which was published in 2002, (as noted above), and ongoing from 2002 to the present.

 Urswick was probably recorded in the Domesday Survey, as part of a larger estate – Hougun.
 The name Hougun may derive from the Old Norse word haugr: meaning hill or mound.
 Houganai or island of Hougun was also the name given to the nearby island of Walney Island.

 As noted above, it has been suggested that it may be Chiluestreuic, previously thought to refer to the now lost Killerwick near Dalton-in-Furness.
 The 'chil-' element, probably representing Old Irish cill, referring to a monastery or hermit's cell, certainly fits if Urswick was home to an early monastery.

 In the 12th century, Great Urswick became part of the manor of Muchland, whilst Little Urswick remained within the Liberty of Furness belonging to Stephen of Blois who later granted it to Furness Abbey.
 The Abbey also claimed rights to the already ancient St Mary's Church, which led to a long running dispute with the lords of Muchland, finally settled in the Abbey's favour.
 In the 13th century Little Urswick was part of an exchange of land between the Abbey and Muchland and was ceded to the latter.

 Nowadays, Urswick has largely become a commuter village for the towns of Ulverston and Barrow-in-Furness.
 However, agriculture also remains important, with the villages surrounded by farms.

+In February 2024 an alligator snapping turtle was discovered in Urswick Tarn, by parish councillor Denise Chamberlain.